CliMA/Oceananigans.jl/paper/paper.md

     affiliation: 3
   - name: Andre Souza
     affiliation: 1
+  - name: Alan Edelman
+    affiliation: 1
   - name: John Marshall
     affiliation: 1
   - name: Raffaele Ferrari
     affiliation: 1
 affiliations:
- - name: Department of Earth, Atmospheric, and Planetary Sciences, Massachusetts Institute of Technology
+ - name: Massachusetts Institute of Technology
    index: 1
- - name: Computer Science and Artificial Intelligence Laboratory, Massachusetts Institute of Technology
+ - name: Julia Computing, Inc.
    index: 2
- - name: Julia Computing, Inc.
-   index: 3
-date: 21 September 2019
+date: 14 December 2019
 bibliography: paper.bib
 ---

 # Summary

-``Oceananigans`` is a fast and friendly fluid flow solver written in Julia that can be run in 1-3 dimensions on CPUs and GPUs.
-Designed with high-resolution simulation of idealized geometries in mind, it employs a similar algorithm to the the Massachusetts Institute of Technology general circulation model [@Marshall1997] and ships with large eddy simulation capabilities.
+``Oceananigans.jl`` is a fast and friendly software package for the numerical simulation of incompressible, stratified, rotating fluids on CPUs and GPUs.
+It is being developed as part of the Climate Modeling Alliance project for the simulation of small-scale ocean physics at high-resolution that affect the evolution of Earth’s climate.

+``Oceananigans.jl`` is designed for high-resolution simulations in idealized geometries and supports direct numerical simulation, large eddy simulation, arbitrary numbers of active and passive tracers, and linear and nonlinear equations of state for seawater.
+Under the hood, Oceananigans.jl employs a finite volume algorithm similar to that used by the Massachusetts Institute of Technology general circulation model [@Marshall1997].

-Using Julia [@Bezanson2017] allows for the development of high-level, low-cost abstractions so that both a friendly user interface and a high-performance model can be programmed in the same language.
-Using a high-level language greatly reduces development time and allows users to easily extend the model and implement new features to carry out their experiments.
+``Oceananigans.jl`` leverages the Julia programming language [@Bezanson2017] to implement high-level, low-cost abstractions, a friendly user interface, and a high-performance model in one language.
+Julia, being a high-level language, greatly reduces development time and allows users to more easily extend the model and implement new features.
-Furthermore Julia's native GPU compiler [@Besard2019] allows us to develop a single code base that executes efficiently on CPUs and GPUs.

-Third paragraph on nice features and aspects:
-1. Makes computational fluid dynamics and ocean modeling more accessible: generally, existing models are not very user-friendly as you have to fumble with compilers and MPI and are written in Fortran, which is no longer taught to students.
-2. Makes LES more accessible: existing LES code is not usually shared, tested, or easy to use.
-3. Simulations are set up by scripts: extensible and flexible, no longer limited by namelist or configuration file.
-Powerful features such as radiation and open boundary conditions can be implemented with several lines of code.
-Scripts can be shared for easy reproducible science.
+Julia’s functional programming paradigm enables arbitrary spatially-varying and time-dependent forcing functions and boundary conditions to be defined as functions and passed to the model.
+This simplifies the implementation of complicated yet commonly-used features such as radiation and open boundary conditions and setting up a model linearized about a base state.
+Arbitrary quantities such as vorticity, turbulent kinetic energy, and advective fluxes can be diagnosed on demand.
+More general quantities such as horizontal and time averages, field maxima, and time series can be diagnosed on the fly as well.

+Using Julia's native GPU compiler [@Besard2019], we develop a single code base that compiles and executes efficiently on CPUs and GPUs.
+Writing ``architecture=GPU()`` instead of ``architecture=CPU()`` when configuring a model specifies it to execute on the GPU.
+Performance benchmarks show significant speedups when running on a GPU.
+Large simulations on an Nvidia Tesla V100 GPU require only ~1 nanosecond per grid point per iteration.
+This also results in GPU simulations being roughly 3x more cost-effective than CPU simulations on cloud computing platforms such as Google Cloud.
+These performance gains allow for the long-time integration of demanding simulations that fit on a single GPU, such as large eddy simulation of oceanic boundary layer turbulence over a seasonal cycle and, for example, the generation of training data with huge ensembles of simulations where each ensemble member fits on a single GPU.

-4. Model is continuously tested: unit tests, integration tests, comparison with analytic solutions and published scientific results to ensure the model is always correct with every commit.
+``Oceananigans.jl`` is continuously tested with unit tests, integration tests, analytic solutions to the incompressible Navier-Stokes equations, and verification experiments against published scientific results.
+The verification experiments also serve as documented and advanced examples.

-5. GPU benchmarks show that running on a single Nvidia V100 GPU is ~150x faster than an Intel Xeon E5-2680.
-This reduces the lag between simulation and analysis, leading to greater research productivity.
-   It also enables long integration times of high-resolution simulations.
-   Moreover, running on the cloud with GPUs is ~3x more cost-effective.
+Future development work includes distributed parallelism capabilities to allow for much larger simulations on multiple CPUs and multiple GPUs with CUDA-aware MPI, the addition of higher-order advection schemes, and support for topography.

+``Oceananigans.jl`` makes sophisticated science easy, makes scientists more productive, and makes high-powered computational fluid dynamics and ocean modeling accessible to students, scientists, and users with a variety of backgrounds.
+Oceananigans.jl is flexible, extensible, and can be used interactively or through scripts.

 # Acknowledgements

-Funding sources?

-We would like to thank Peter Ahrens and Alan Edelman for their Julia support, particularly in developing the GPU capabilities of ``Oceananigans``.
+Our work is supported by the generosity of Eric and Wendy Schmidt by recommendation of the Schmidt Futures program, and by the National Science Foundation under grant AGS-6939393.

 # References